 Natural rocks may "sweat"

 Unfortunately there are many lamps sold online that claim to contain Himalayan salt, but are actually counterfeit.
 This one from Levoit contains salt that has been sourced from Pakistan, and the amber is beautifully showcased off thanks to the clear container and 15-watt incandescent bulb.
-Although some people believe that the negative ions by salt lamps emitted might have health benefits, these haven't been scientifically proven yet.
-That said, the lamp will certainly set a relaxing, spalike mood in your bedroom or bathroom.
+The lamp will certainly set a relaxing, spalike mood in your bedroom or bathroom.

 The lamp has a dimmer switch that's easy to use, even in the dark, as you simply tap once it to turn on, and then again to boost or reduce the brightness.
 On the highest setting, it works well for reading in bed, or you can leave it dimmed all night in a bathroom.
 It comes in a pretty box that makes a nice presentation if you're giving it as a gift.